Skip to main content

 Do I need low income to call an Area Agency on Aging?

 No. You can call for information and referrals even if you do not know whether you qualify for a program.
-Some services have income, asset, Medicaid, or local rules.
+Some services have income, asset, Medicaid, membership, or local rules.

 Can AAAs help with Medicare questions?